 We are authorised and regulated by the Financial Conduct Authority (FCA), the independent watchdog that regulates financial services.
 Our FCA register number is 439777.

 We are authorised to provide advice on pensions (including pension transfers) and retirement planning, investments, mortgages and insurance.
-You can check this by visiting the financial services register at www.fca.gov.uk/register or by contacting the FCA on 0800 111 6768 or at 25 The North Colonnade, London, E14 5HS
+You can check this by visiting the financial services register at www.fca.gov.uk/register or by contacting the FCA on 0800 111 6768 or at 12 Endeavour Square, London, E20 1JN

 We only offer independent advice.
-This means we will advise and make a recommendation for you based on a comprehensive and fair analysis of the market, with access to the widest possible range of products and companies.
+This means we will advise and make a recommendation for you after we have assessed your needs, based on a comprehensive and fair analysis of the market, with access to the widest possible range of products and companies.

 All of our advisers holds the minimum standard qualifications required to give financial advice in their respective speciality.
 Some of our advisers hold additional qualifications which go over and above the minimum standard qualifications.